AORTA

-A pulsing feeling in your abdomen, similar to a heartbeat above your belly button
+A pulsing feeling in your abdomen, like a heartbeat near your belly button

-Severe, sudden pain in your abdomen or lower back.
-If this is the case, your aneurysm may be about to burst
+Sudden, severe pain in your abdomen or lower back – this can mean the aneurysm is about to burst

-If your aneurysm bursts, you may suddenly feel intense weakness, dizziness, or pain and you may lose consciousness.
-This is a life-threatening situation and you should seek medical attention immediately
+If an aneurysm bursts you may feel sudden intense pain, weakness or dizziness, and may collapse.
+This is a life-threatening emergency – get medical help immediately.

 Smoking

-Gender: AAA is more common in men than in women
+Being male – AAA is more common in men

 Abdominal ultrasound